VidhosticeSDK/VidhosticeSDK/README.md

 The map "In Bohemia" is a template designed primarily for map and mod creators.

-In Bohemia 4x4km 4k
+In Bohemia 4x4km 4k<br/>
-area: 4096x4096 m
+area: 4096x4096 m<br/>
-resolution *_weight.png: 4096x4096 px
+resolution *_weight.png: 4096x4096 px<br/>

-ground textures - AS+EU+US (reduced to 65): ✓
+ground textures - AS+EU+US (reduced to 65): ✓<br/>
-number of crops on the ground - densityMapHeightTypes (128): ✓ stubble rolling: ✓ (barley, rapeseed, grass, corn, oats, sorghum, soybeans, sunflowers, wheat) multiple ground angles (32): ✓ number of farmlands (255): ✓
+number of crops on the ground - densityMapHeightTypes (128): ✓<br/>
+stubble rolling: ✓ (barley, rapeseed, grass, corn, oats, sorghum, soybeans, sunflowers, wheat)<br/>
+multiple ground angles (32): ✓<br/>
+number of farmlands (255): ✓<br/>
-multifruit: ✓
+multifruit: ✓<br/>
-possibility to draw all surfaces: ✓ possibility to draw fields (plowing...): ✓ add. decoFoliage + decoBush from all maps: ✓ disabled missions for Carrot, Beetroot, Parsnip, Cotton, Sugarcane: ✓
+possibility to draw all surfaces: ✓<br/>
+possibility to draw fields (plowing...): ✓<br/>
+add. decoFoliage + decoBush from all maps: ✓<br/>
+disabled missions for Carrot, Beetroot, Parsnip, Cotton, Sugarcane: ✓<br/>
-LUA: Utils.getFilename: # at the beginning redirects the path to the map folder: ✓
+LUA: Utils.getFilename: # at the beginning redirects the path to the map folder: ✓<br/>
-LUA: FruitTypeManager.loadDefaultTypes loads crops only from the map: ✓ possibility to place custom xml for "preplaced placeable" directly into the map: ✓
+LUA: FruitTypeManager.loadDefaultTypes loads crops only from the map: ✓<br/>
+possibility to place custom xml for "preplaced placeable" directly into the map: ✓<br/>

 Changelog 1.0.0.1: